MicrosoftDocs/power-platform/power-platform/admin/create-dlp-policy.md

 ### Environment-level

 To follow the steps for environment-level policies, you need to have Power Apps Environment Admin permissions.
-More information: [Environment permissions](environments-administration.md#environment-permissions)

 ## Find and view DLP policies